 Japanese Ryokan style room with great onsen hot springs, good location to explore around the city

-Traditional Japanese Ryoan which welcomes you with the view of the waterfall, outside and indoor onsen hot springs
+Traditional Japanese ryokan which welcomes you with the view of the waterfall, outside and indoor onsen hot springs

-Perhaps you don’t realise how serious the damage was caused by the devastating earthquake and tsunami if you only visit ordinary tourist attractions.
-We strongly recommend that you should also visit some areas which are more relevant to the real struggles and sad memories that local people have been through.
-Our answer to the question “Is Fukushima worth visiting?” is definitely “Yes”, but it is not only because of its tourist attractions.
-We want you to remember that Fukushima is a very special, impressive place where you can feel the enormous disaster and understand the importance of avoiding the same accident happening ever again in the future.
+Perhaps you didn’t know this, but Fukushima prefecture is one of the largest prefectures and the majority of the prefecture was largely unaffected by the nuclear disaster following the earthquake and tsunami of 2011.
+We strongly recommend that you visit some areas which are more relevant to the real struggles and sad memories that local people have been through, but also make sure to visit the other beautiful places as well.
+Our answer to the question, “is Fukushima worth visiting?” is definitely yes, but not only because of its tourist attractions.
+We want you to remember that Fukushima is a very special, impressive place where you can feel the aftermath of the devastating disaster and understand the importance of avoiding the same accident happening ever again in the future.

 This post may contain some affiliate links.
 When you click through and make a purchase we may receive some commission, at no extra costs to you.